dangnelson/react-native-version-support-table/README.md

 *Complies with [react-native-version-support-table](https://github.com/dangnelson/react-native-version-support-table)*

 ##What this solves
-Solves the problem many developers face when starting new RN projects with multiple modules and facing build / usage errors.
+Solves the problem many developers face when starting new React Native projects with multiple modules and end up with build and or usage errors.

-Saves module developers the headache of additional issues being created because they don't yet support new versions.
+Saves module developers the headache of additional repository issues being created because new versions aren't yet supported.

 ##Usage